galNess/arxiv-reformatter/README.md

       this one, it follows `EMAIL_RECIPIENTS_CS`.
     - `TRASH_FETCHED_EMAILS`: **optional**, [default is `False`].
 If you want to delete the emails from the dummy Gmail account after they are reformatted, set this to `True`.

-      This is not a secret, but it is simpler to set all parameters in the same way.
+    This (and the following) are not really secrets, but it is simpler to set all parameters in the same way.
+    If you want to be able to see the content (or just lazy), you can alternatively tweak it and update the values directly in `main.py` (lines 25-33) or at `.github/workflows/actions.yml` (lines 28-36).
     - `MARK_CS`: **optional**.
 List of authors to mark in the email head (and bold in the body).
 Note to only use first and last names, e.g., `["John Doe", "Jane Doe"]`, and avoid middle names.
       Also here, as in the following parameters, note that the quotes are necessary to cast it in the string.